 For a great, organic lawn, watering is big.
 Huge.
 But there is a lot of confusion about how to do it best.

-The long answer is complicated by how much or how little it rains, if it has been hot or windy, whether you have an installed irrigation system or just a hose-end sprinkler and if there are any big shady trees on your property.
+The long answer is complicated by how much or how little it rains, or if it has been hot or windy, whether you have an installed irrigation system or just a hose-end sprinkler timer and if there are any big shady trees on your property.